sffc/socketio-file-upload/README.md

 Like `instance.listenOnInput(input)`, except instead of listening for the "change" event on the input element, listen for the "click" event of a button.

+##### When the submitButton is clicked, the "submit" event is dispatched.
+Also, when the file input changes, the "choose" event will be dispatched.
 JavaScript:

 ```javascript